Refined Sugar vs. Raw Sugar

 - The extracted juice is filtered and evaporated, then further purified by filtering and boiling to remove molasses and color.

-- The crystals are spun in a centrifuge and evaporated to produce unrefined sugar.
+- The crystals are spun in a centrifuge and evaporated.

 Want to see the sugar refining process in a visual form?
 Check out this How Sugar is Processed infographic.